 If you’re not afraid to try something different, then why not go for a pastel kitchen?
 And there are so many colours to choose from, including mint, pink, orange and lilac.

 Transform your kitchen by creating a painted feature wall, like this pastel pink one.
-The pink works beautifully with the warm timber cabinetry.
-And I love the addition of quirky decor pieces – there’s the clock above the pantry door, the geometric hanging light, and the little hanging pieces on the right-hand wall.
-The geometric white-and-black-tiled splashback is also a nice touch!
+Amplify the effect by also tiling up your kitchen counter or island in glossy pink tiles!
+The pink works beautifully with the touches of red and black in the vignette.
+And I love the addition of quirky decor pieces – there’s the airplant, vintage print and exposed copper piping.

 If any colour is really having its moment right now, it’s mint.
 This shade is absolutely gorgeous, and it’s a subtle colour addition to your kitchen.
 I love how this kitchen ties this shade together with worn timber and stainless steel.

 There you have it, 30+ kitchen colour schemes.
 And there are just so many to choose from!
 I’d love to hear which one was your favourite.
 Comment and tell me.
 And if you have any more colourful kitchen scheme ideas, comment and share them!